letsencrypt/cp-cps/CP.md

 10. Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement; or
 11. The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.

-#### 4.9.1.2 Reasons for revoking a subordinate CA certificate
+#### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate

 The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:

 1. The Subordinate CA requests revocation in writing;
 2. The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;
-3. The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
+3. The Issuing CA obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of [Section 6.1.5](#615-key-sizes) and [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);
 4. The Issuing CA obtains evidence that the Certificate was misused;
 5. The Issuing CA is made aware that the Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement;
 6. The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading;